How to Cite a Movie in MLA

 |

-If the film is available on a website such as YouTube, include the uploader’s name (if different from the production company), the upload date, and the URL.
+If the film is streamed on a website such as YouTube, record the uploader’s name (if different from the production company), upload date, and URL.

 Citation |